 I confirm that all transactions that have a material effect on the financial statements have been recorded in the accounting records and are reflected in the financial statements.
-All other records and related information, including minutes of all relevant meetings, have been made available to you.
+All other records and related information, including minutes of all Chief Constable and Committee meetings, have been made available to you.